Currently our repairs and maintenance contractor Mears and their sub-contractors carry out asbestos inspections and surveys.

 What causes mould?

 Mould grows in damp conditions.
-It can be easy to spot the cause of mould.
+It is not always easy to spot the cause of mould.
 However, sometimes Mears (who repair and maintain council homes on our behalf) might need to investigate further.

 What causes damp?

-Condensation is the most common form of damp.
+Condensation is the most common cause of mould.
 It happens when moist air meets a cold surface like a window or wall and tends to be worse in winter.
-Boiling water while cooking, showering, and drying clothes puts moisture in the air.
-It’s important to balance these everyday activities by ventilating and heating your home properly.
-Damp can also be caused by a leaky gutter or roof, or by plumbing problems in your home.
-You might see stains if this is the case.
-Rising damp is when water comes up through the ground, and this usually only affects the ground floor of buildings.
+Cooking, showering, and drying clothes puts moisture in the air so it’s important to balance these everyday activities by ventilating and heating your home properly.
+Damp can also be caused by a leaky gutter or roof, or by plumbing problems in your home and this may cause visible stains.

-How do I reduce damp or stop it spreading?
+How do I reduce condensation and prevent mould from spreading?

-• Keep rooms warm - at least 15 degrees
+- Keep rooms warm - at least 18 degree

-• Open windows or use trickle vents when it’s not too cold (opening a bedroom window for 10 minutes when you get up can help)
+- Open windows or use trickle vents (opening a bedroom window for 10 minutes when you get up can help

-• Leave a gap between furniture and external walls
+- Leave a gap between furniture and external wall

 How do I report a problem?